gammasoft71/Examples_wxWidgets/README.md

 [ListCtrl](src/CommonControls/ListCtrl) Shows how to create a ListCtrl widget with wxListCtrl.

-[NotifyIcon](src/CommonControls/NotifyIcon) Shows how to create a NotifyIcon widget with own [wxNotifyIcon](src/CommonControls/NotifyIcon/wxNotifyIcon.h) (wxTaskBarIcon).

-[NumericUpDown](src/CommonControls/NumericUpDown) Shows how to create a NumericUpDown widget with wxSpinCtrl and wxSpinCtrlDouble.

-[PictureBox](src/CommonControls/PictureBox) Shows how to create a CheckBox widget with wxStaticBitmap.

 [RadioButton](src/CommonControls/RadioButton) Shows how to create a RadioButton widget with wxRadioButton.

 [RichTextBox](src/CommonControls/RichTextBox) Shows how to create a RichTextBox widget with wxRichTextCtrl.

 [ScrollBar](src/CommonControls/ScrollBar) Shows how to create a ScrollBar widget with wxScrollBar.

+[SpinCtrl](src/CommonControls/SpinCtrl) Shows how to create a SpinCtrl widget with wxSpinCtrl.

+[SpinCtrlDouble](src/CommonControls/SpinCtrlDouble) Shows how to create a SpinCtrlDouble widget with wxSpinCtrlDouble.

+[StaticBitmap](src/CommonControls/StaticBitmap) Shows how to create a StaticBitmap widget with wxStaticBitmap.

 [StaticText](src/CommonControls/StaticText) Shows how to create a StaticText widget with wxStaticText.

+[TaskBarIcon](src/CommonControls/TaskBarIcon) Shows how to create a TaskBarIcon widget with wxTaskBarIcon.

 [TextBox](src/CommonControls/TextBox) Shows how to create a TextBox widget with wxTextCtrl.